instadw/instadwell-blog/_posts/2026-03-11-best-pgs-in-ahmedabad-for-females-2026-safety-and-lifestyle-guide.md

 **Q: Is non-veg food allowed in girls PGs?**
 A: Most local PGs near Shivranjani or Navrangpura are strictly vegetarian.
 However, professional co-living operators usually allow you to order non-veg via delivery apps, provided it is consumed in designated areas.

+This is also covered in detail in our [Ultimate Ahmedabad PG Guide](/blog/the-ultimate-guide-to-co-living-and-pgs-in-ahmedabad-2026#non-veg), which explains the "Vegetarian Hub" reality city-wide.

 ----------